gnuradio/pybombs/README.md

     # You can also do pybombs config --env CC clang
 ```

-## git
+## <a name="git"></a>git cache (reference repository)

 Many packages specify git source repositories.
-Because there's a lot of git
-interaction, pybombs has some tools to make your life working with git easier.
+Because there's a lot of git interaction, pybombs has some tools to make your life working with git easier.

-### git cache (reference repository)

-If you use PyBOMBS a lot, and have many prefixes with similar content, you'll
-be cloning the same repos over and over again.
-You can set up a git cache, or
-reference repository, to locally store objects and hence reduce clone times.
+You can set up a git cache, or reference repository, to store  objects locally, and hence reduce clone times.

 The simplest way to set this up is to run

     pybombs git make-ref

-It will create the reference repository (which will then be used in subsequent)
-clones, and configure your PyBOMBS accordingly.
+It will create the reference repository (which will then be used in subsequent) clones, and configure your PyBOMBS accordingly.
 See

     pybombs git make-ref --help

 for more use cases.

-If you already have a reference repository elsewhere, simply point PyBOMBS to
+If you already have a reference repository elsewhere, simply point PyBOMBS to it:
-it:

     pybombs config git-cache /path/to/ref

+## Testing specific platforms

+For testing distributions, PyBOMBS uses Docker containers.
+To make the
+statement "PyBOMBS is fully functional on platform XYZ", a specific container
+for said platform is run using the test framework.
+For example, to test
+Fedora 26, the following command can be run:

+    ./run-tests.sh --skip-pylint --container=fedora26

+The Dockerfiles are stored in `tests/docker/*`.
+It is easy to add containers
+to include more distributions, and submitting new Dockerfiles is heavily
+encouraged.
+Note that distributions can have subtle differences, and the
+Dockerfiles can be used as a reference on how exactly to set up PyBOMBS on a
+specific distribution.

+If the tests pass, a distribution is usually considered functional.
+This does
+not mean that everything will automatically work on someone's computer running
+this distribution, but that's usually because local settings weren't taken into
+account.

-## License
+## <a name="license"></a>License

-Copyright 2015 Free Software Foundation, Inc.
+Copyright 2015-2019 Free Software Foundation, Inc.

 This file is part of PyBOMBS